marticliment/UnityStandardAssets/README.md

 Tested to work in:
  - Unity 2018 (latest release)

 Not guaranteed to work on Unity 2019 and higher.
-However, some tweaks exist that can help it work: https://www.youtube.com/watch?v=XSOhkbO8xEA
+However, some tweaks exist that can help them work: https://www.youtube.com/watch?v=XSOhkbO8xEA

 ## How?